FGtatsuro/ansible-jenkins/README.md

 |jenkins_download_url|Download URL for Jenkins war file.
 Different version has different URL.|https://updates.jenkins-ci.org/download/war/1.656/jenkins.war|
 |jenkins_sha256|SHA256 signature of Jenkins war file.
 This is used for idempotency.|97085359725b16aca0f419486e5c1809399e33dbe6d906cd55ef82fad76fb30d|

+- These variables are valid only on Debian and Alpine Linux, and they aren't used in OSX.

 Role Dependencies
 -----------------